open-orchestra/open-orchestra-docs/en/user_guide/internal_link.rst

 * Label: the label for the link displayed in Front Office
 * Pages: the target of the link
 * Content: as specified in the `contents display`_, content blocks need content id in the url.
 If the target of the link contains such a block, you can choose the id with this sub form.
-To simplify the choice of the id, the content form contains search filters as content type and keywords (see `boolean expression`_)
+To simplify the choice of the id, the content form contains search filters as content type and keywords (see `boolean expression`_).
 A refresh button allow to see filtered contents.
 * Site: The site target of the link as Open Orchestra is multi-site.
 A refresh button allow to see site aliases of the choosen site and optionnaly specify one.
 * Query string: optional parameters definition (param0=value0&param1=value1&param2=value2)

 .. _contents display: ./content_display.rst